GTAC: A Generative Transformer for Approximate Circuits: Methodology

-\paragraph{State, Action, and Transition} At step $t$, the state corresponds to the partially generated circuit sequence $s_{1:t}$, while the action is the next token $s_{t+1} \in \mathcal{D}$.
-The transition is deterministic: selecting $s_{t+1}$ updates the state to $s_{1:t+1}$.
+\paragraph{State, Action, and Transition} At time step $t$, the state $h_t$ corresponds to the partially generated circuit sequence up to the current step.
+The agent's action $a_t \in \mathcal{D}$ is the selection of the next token.
+The state transition is deterministic: appending action $a_t$ to the current sequence updates the state to $h_{t+1} = h_t \Vert a_t$, where $\Vert$ denotes the concatenation operator.

-\paragraph{Reward Function} The reward function $R(s_{1:t}, s_{t+1})$ integrates two components.
-First, the \emph{size reward} discourages excessive circuit complexity by assigning a negative reward whenever a new\qdel{ logic} gate is added:

-\wdel{where $\Delta$ incentivizes merging operations.}\wadd{where $\Delta$ is a positive reward granted for a successful equivalent node merge, $R_{size}$ is the immediate reward function designed for the circuit size minimization problem, $s_{t+1}$ is the token being generated at the current step\gdel{, $\wedge$ represents the AND logic gate token, and $\bar{\wedge}$ represents the \qdel{inverse AND (NAND)}\qadd{NAND} logic gate token}.
-This reward function assigns an immediate penalty of $-1$ whenever a new logic gate (AND or NAND) is added to the circuit.}